-Compulsory reporting for recreational charter vessel operators was introduced in November 2010 under the Fisheries (Amateur Fishing) Regulations 2013.
+Compulsory reporting for recreational charter vessel operators was introduced by regulation in November 2010 and continues under the provisions of the consolidated Fisheries (Amateur Fishing) Regulations 2013.
 This requires amateur charter vessel operators to report catch to Fisheries New Zealand on a number of shared species of interest, including compulsory reporting for southern bluefin tuna and Pacific bluefin tuna.

-In 2020, 262 fish were recorded by amateur charter vessel records (Table 19) with 186 SBT retained and 76 released on those charter trips.
-The mean weight for fish retained by charter vessels in 2020 was 96.9 kg
+In 2021, 112 fish were recorded by amateur charter vessel records (Table 19).
+The mean weight for fish retained by charter vessels in 2021 was 56.3 kg.